-The identified changes since the previous reporting period is an increase in deposits, mainly retail.
-Despite a slight increase in total outflows and total inflows, there is a growth in total net cash outflows.
-Including a larger size liquidity buffer, LCR has slightly increased compared to the previous period, which is within normal volatility.
+The identified changes since the previous reporting period is an increase in none-operational deposits and unsecured wholesale funding, both contributing to increased net-outflow.
+Together with a larger liquidity buffer LCR has slightly increased compared to the previous period, which is within normal volatility.